Bloch-Lorentz magnetoresistance oscillations in delafossites: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Andy Stern, Veronika Sunko, and Maja Bachmann for the helpful discussions in the early stages of the project.
+We would like to thank Ady Stern, Veronika Sunko, and Maja Bachmann for the helpful discussions in the early stages of the project.
+Special thanks to Carlo Beenakker for his valuable feedback and advice on the manuscript.
 Also, we are grateful to Philip J.W.
 Moll and Carsten Putzke for sharing with us their experimental findings and subsequent consultations.
-This work was supported by the NWO VIDI Grant (016.Vidi.189.180), an ERC Starting Grant 638760 and European Union's Horizon 2020 research and innovation programme FE-TOpen Grant No. 828948 (AndQC).